PROMETHEUS AND CHIRON

 “Nah,” his conversation partner replied.
 “I think it was a drug overdose…at least that’s what the EMTs were saying.
 I guess his pupils were like, tiny, when they found him.
 I don’t know.

 “Holy shit,” the second voice repeated.
-“Why would someone do drugs on the train platform?”
+“Why would someone do drugs on a train platform?”

 “Who knows?” the first voice responded.
 “I guess if you’re an addict, you’ll do it anywhere.
 But anyway, I don’t wanna sit where that guy was.
 Who knows what kinda diseases he had, and he puked and shit all over the place.”